On the analysis of inexact augmented Lagrangian schemes for misspecified conic convex programs: Abstract

 \section{Abstract}

-We consider a misspecified optimization problem that requires minimizing a convex function $f(x;\theta^*)$ in $x$ over a {conic} constraint set represented by $h(x;\theta^*) \in \cK$, where $\theta^*$ is an unknown (or misspecified) vector of parameters, $\cK$ is a proper cone, and $h$ is affine in $x$.
-Suppose $\theta^*$ is not available; but, it can be learnt by a separate process that generates a sequence of estimators $\theta_k$, each of which is an increasingly accurate approximation of $\theta^*$.
-We develop a first-order inexact augmented Lagrangian~(AL) scheme for computing $x^*$ while simultaneously learning $\theta^*$.
-In particular, we derive rate statements for such schemes when the penalty parameter {sequence} is either constant or increasing, and derive bounds on the overall complexity in terms of proximal-gradient steps when AL~subproblems are solved via an accelerated proximal-gradient scheme.
-Numerical results for a portfolio optimization problem with a misspecified covariance matrix suggest that these schemes perform well in practice.
-In particular, we note that naive sequential schemes for contending with misspecified optimization problems may perform poorly in practice.
+We consider {the} misspecified optimization problem \sa{of minimizing a} convex function $f(x;\theta^*)$ in $x$ over a {conic} constraint set represented by $h(x;\theta^*) \in \cK$, where $\theta^*$ is an unknown (or misspecified) vector of parameters, $\cK$ is a \sa{closed convex} cone and $h$ is affine in $x$.
+Suppose $\theta^*$ is unavailable but may be learnt by a separate process that generates a sequence of estimators $\theta_k$, each of which is an increasingly accurate approximation of $\theta^*$.
+We develop a first-order inexact augmented Lagrangian~(AL) scheme for computing an optimal solution $x^*$ corresponding to $\theta^*$ while simultaneously learning $\theta^*$.
+In particular, we derive rate statements for such schemes when the penalty parameter {sequence} is either constant or increasing and derive bounds on the overall complexity in terms of proximal-gradient steps when AL~subproblems are \sa{inexactly} solved via an accelerated proximal-gradient scheme.
+Numerical results for a portfolio optimization problem with a misspecified covariance matrix suggest that these schemes perform well in practice {while} naive sequential schemes may perform poorly in comparison.